 Why do I bother!!??

 I don’t know.
 Maybe I like the challenge.
-Or maybe I really like homegrown parsnips – or maybe not.
-Who knows?
+Or maybe I really like homegrown parsnips.
+I don’t know.
 I’ve never been able to get them to grow.

 Either way, when a friend told me of this great method of starting parsnips in newspaper cylinders or toilet paper rolls, I was excited to try it!
 It sounded perfect because you can coddle the seeds and seedlings inside, and then you can transplant them without disturbing them too much because you put the toilet paper roll and all in the ground.